Martin Sixsmith: Career and writings

 Sixsmith joined the BBC in 1980 as a foreign correspondent, reporting from Moscow during the presidencies of Mikhail Gorbachev and Boris Yeltsin and the collapse of the Soviet Union.
 He also reported from Poland during the Solidarity uprising and was the BBC's Washington correspondent during the election and first presidential term of Bill Clinton.
 He was based in Russia for five years, the US for four, Brussels for four and Poland for three.

 Sixsmith left the BBC in 1997 to work for the newly elected government of Tony Blair.
-He became Director of Communications for the Department of Social Security (a civil service post), working first with Harriet Harman and Frank Field, then with Alistair Darling.
+He became Director of Communications (a civil service post), working first with Harriet Harman and Frank Field, then with Alistair Darling.
 His next position was as a Director of GEC plc, where he oversaw the rebranding of the company as Marconi Communications.

-In December 2001, he returned to the Civil Service to join the Department for Transport, Local Government and the Regions as Director of Communications, where he became embroiled in a scandal over the actions of Jo Moore.
+In December 2001, he returned to the Civil Service as Director of Communications for the Department for Transport, Local Government and the Regions, where he became embroiled in a scandal over the actions of Jo Moore.
 Moore was a special adviser to the transport secretary Stephen Byers who had been the subject of much public condemnation for suggesting that a controversial announcement could be "buried" by being made in the wake of the September 11, 2001 attacks.
 Sixsmith incurred the displeasure of Tony Blair when his email advising Byers and Moore not to bury more bad news was leaked to the press.
 The government tried to force him to resign, but had later to issue an apology and pay him compensation.

 Sixsmith was widely expected to write a memoir or autobiography in the wake of his civil service departure.
 Instead, he produced a novel about near-future politics called Spin which was published in 2004, and indirectly led to his employment as an adviser on The Thick of It.
 His second novel, I Heard Lenin Laugh, was published in 2005.

 In 2006, he was commissioned by BBC Radio 4 to present a series of programmes on Russian poetry, literature and art, Challenging the Silence.

 In 2007, Sixsmith wrote The Litvinenko File, an examination of the feud between the Kremlin and Russia's émigré oligarchs.

 In 2008 he worked on two BBC documentaries exploring the legacy of the KGB in Russia and also presented a BBC documentary, The Snowy Streets of St Petersburg, about artists and writers who fled the former Eastern bloc.

 In 2009, The Lost Child of Philomena Lee was published, about the forcible separation of Philomena Lee and her son, Michael A. Hess, by the nuns of Sean Ross Abbey, an Irish convent, during the 1950s, and the subsequent attempts of Lee and Hess to contact one another.